fleek-network/lightning/README.md

 ## Shell environment

 A shell can also be spawned with the `lightning-node` binary provided in the path:

-> Note: until we provide a cachix cache from ci, the node will be built locally before entering the shell

 ```bash
 nix shell github:fleek-network/lightning